 What is a Community Garden?

 The garden is a piece of land set aside by the City and maintained by members of the community.
 It provides interested members of the public with access to garden plots that they can use to grow fresh produce and plants.
 The experience connects gardeners with the food they eat and facilitates neighborhood improvement, a sense of community, and connection to the environment.
+Check out the amazing results of our gardeners in this video made in honor of Earth Day 2020.

 How Can I Rent a Plot?